bvds/andes/docs/guides/invoke/README.md

 # Invoke API

-Sencha Space is a new way to manage, deploy and secure HTML5 applications on mobile devices.
+Sencha Space is a new way to manage, deploy, and secure HTML5 applications on mobile devices.
-Invoke is a JavaScript API that lets one app securely run and communicate with another app.
+Invoke is a JavaScript API that lets one application securely run and communicate with another application.
-You can add the Invoke API to apps that you deploy in Sencha Space.
+You can add the Invoke API to applications that you deploy in Sencha Space.
 Invoke represents a new way of building HTML5 applications.
-Your applications no longer have to be islands connected only by a round trip to a server.
-Using Invoke, you can build simpler, single purpose applications that expose a simple API.
+Your applications no longer have to be like islands connected only by a round trip to a server.
+Using Invoke, applications communicate directly, which lets you build simpler, single purpose applications that expose a simple API.

 You can see Invoke in action at: